Introduction

-Thank you for using this project builder which enables you to build and deploy Unity-powered iOS apps in Windows.
-I hope you enjoy using it as much as I enjoyed creating it.
+Thank you for using this project builder that will enable you to build and deploy Unity-powered iOS and macOS apps in Windows.
+I hope you enjoy using it as much as I enjoyed creating it!

-In the license that comes with the iOS SDK, Apple Inc. states that the iOS SDK shall only be deployed on Apple-branded computers.
-So, for the rest of this document, I will assume that your Windows computer is an Apple-branded computer running Windows through Boot Camp.
+In the license that comes with their SDKs, Apple Inc. states that these SDKs shall only be deployed on Apple-branded computers.
+So, for the rest of this document, I will assume that your Windows computer is an Apple-branded computer running Windows through Boot Camp (or any other sort of emulation or virtualization).
 I do not condone the use of this program outside this scope, and cannot be held responsible for any misuse you make of it.

-Login onto Windows and plug a FAT-formatted USB key (not NTFS! macOS can't write to NTFS keys) with at least 50 Mbytes free into your computer.
+- Prepare a FAT-formatted USB key (not NTFS! because macOS can't write to NTFS keys), or have one with at least 200 Mbytes free.

-Open the SDK migration assistant shortcut from your Start menu (it's in All Programs > iOS Project Builder for Unity
+shortcut from your Windows Start menu (it's in All Programs > Project Builder for Unity

 )

-Drag both these files to your USB key and reboot into macOS.
+- Drag both these files to your USB key (copy them there).
+We'll use them in macOS.

-Make sure that Xcode is installed and up to date (you can install or update it for free from the Mac App Store).
+Make sure Xcode is installed and up to date (very important!
+You can install or update it for free from the Mac App Store).

-If your Mac is too old for the latest Xcode, here's a hint: download it anyway from https://xcodereleases.com, extract it and put the resulting Xcode.app in your Applications directory (backup your previous Xcode first).
-The new Xcode.app will have a forbidden icon on it (as it's incompatible with your Mac), but it won't prevent the builder's migration tools to find it and make use of it.
-Once the SDK migration is done, you can remove the new Xcode and put your previous, working one back in place.
+💡 If your Mac is too old for the latest Xcode, here's how to proceed: download the latest Xcode from https://xcodereleases.com, extract it and put the resulting Xcode.app in your Applications directory (backup your previous Xcode first).
+The new Xcode.app will have a "forbidden" 🚫 icon on it as it's incompatible with your Mac, but this won't prevent the builder's migration tools to locate it and make use of it anyway.
+Once the SDK migration is done, you can move the new Xcode to trash and put your previous, working one back in place.

 .